-The good news is they are avoidable and even reversible.
+The good news is they are reversible and even avoidable.
 And the benefits can have a cascading effect.

 It’s in everyone’s power and interest to replace negative habits with positive interactions to improve not just our own well-being but the social fitness of our organisations and communities.

-So the question becomes: Are there ways to mitigate loneliness?
-Can we not only stanch the health declines but actually improve health by making people less lonely?
+So the question becomes: Are there ways to combat loneliness?
+Can we not only reduce the health declines but actually improve health by making people less lonely?
 The answer seems to be yes.

 Researchers in China found that leaders who show compassion to their employees (through “leader-member exchange”) can mitigate the negative effects of loneliness and thereby boost creativity.